Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 assert_eq!(iter.next(), None);
 ```

 If we were to look at the length of the iterators before and after this filter you'll see they've changed!

+But here's where things get a little... interesting.

+I mentioned earlier that ideally we should try to use `.len()` instead of `.count()` when the Iterator implements `ExactSizeIterator`

+For the obvious reasons we don't know if an Item is included or not before an item is processed by the filter, we don't get an `ExactSizeIterator` back from the `.filter()` method, so we have to count each item.

+But, to my surprise, `ExactSizeIterator` is not implemented for `RangeInclusive`... but it is for `Range`.

+I don't know why this is, if you do, let me know in the comments, but I think it's a sign to prefer `Range` over `RangeInclusive`.

 ```rust
 let full_iter = (1..=10);